learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q2.** A developer renders a blog post that contains a heading, body text, and a publication date.
+**Q.** A developer renders a blog post that contains a heading, body text, and a publication date.
 Which element should wrap the entire blog post so that search engines and screen readers correctly identify it as a self-contained piece of content?

 - A) `<section>`
 - B) `<div>`